 Citrus-scented geraniums have smaller leaves and compact growth, making them ideal for growing indoors on a sunny windowsill.
 Pelargonium crispum 'Peach Cream' has pink flowers and a peach aroma.

-Rose scented geranium plants (P. graveolens), as shown at left, have intricately patterned leaves that look like snowflakes and a beautiful rose fragrance.
+Rose scented geranium plants (P. graveolens), shown above, have intricately patterned leaves that look like snowflakes and a beautiful rose fragrance.
 It is a vigorous variety that should be pinched back often to prevent it from getting leggy.

 Pinch your plant.
 Pinch off stems regularly to encourage branching and to maintain an attractive shape.
 Don't toss those cuttings either -- they can be rooted to give you new plants.
 Also, remove spent flowers to keep your plant looking neat and to promote more blooms.

 Repot in spring.
 Geraniums bloom best if slightly pot-bound.
 Move your plant to a pot 1 size larger or keep it in the same pot and just give it fresh soil.
 Use a pot with a drainage hole to prevent soggy potting medium.
 Get tips for repotting here.

 Overwinter care.
 Most scented geranium plants never go dormant.
 You can keep your geranium in bright light year-round.
 Water less in winter because the growth has slowed, but don't allow soil to dry out completely.
 If you want to give your plant a rest in winter, you can keep it in a cool basement or garage with a minimum temperature of 50°F/10°C. During this rest, water sparingly.

 Water: Water thoroughly, until water runs out of the drainage hole, then empty the saucer.
 Don't water again until the top couple inches of soil is dry.
 Cut back on watering in winter, but don't allow the roots to dry out completely.

 Temperature: Cool nights (55-60°F/13-16°C) and warm days (65-75°F/18-24°C) will trigger flower buds.